 Meet the local organisations we work with

-We are working with local organisations to improve access to water and sanitation facilities, as well as helping smallholder farmers maximise their land.
+We are working with local organisations to find innovative tools to improve the lives of vulnerable communities, as well as helping smallholder farmers maximise their land.
 Together we are doing all we can for communities living in some of the most remote and hard to reach districts of rural Uganda.